 Write a letter without fail

 Always write a cover letter, or at the very least a formal email, to introduce yourself and explain your suitability for the role – even if the job ad doesn’t specifically ask for one.
-This is your one chance to sell yourself and help to make your cv stand out from the crowd so don’t pass it up.Whether you’re experienced in your field or just starting out and applying for internships, always include a well-thought-out covering letter. this is your opportunity to sell yourself to recruiters or employersClick To Tweet
+This is your one chance to sell yourself and help to make your resume stand out from the crowd so don’t pass it up.Whether you’re experienced in your field or just starting out and applying for internships, always include a well-thought-out covering letter. this is your opportunity to sell yourself to recruiters or employersClick To Tweet

-Avoid the temptation to try and make a lasting impression by writing a quirky or amusing covering letter.
+Avoid the temptation to try and make a lasting impression by writing a quirky or amusing cover letter.
 It’s impossible to know how receptive the person dealing with applications is to that kind of thing so it’s always best to play it safe.
-While it might work on rare occasions, for every interview you land by being ‘wacky’ with your covering letter, you’ll likely miss out on tens of others.
+While it might work on rare occasions, for every interview you land by being ‘wacky’ with your cover letter, you’ll likely miss out on tens of others.

 Cover all the bases

 Be sure to cover each of the person specification points outlined in the job ad, explaining why you tick each of the relevant boxes.
 If you don’t have previous experience in some of the areas, be sure to give examples of experience you do have that you will be able to adapt and bring across to the new role.
 Also, be concise; while you want to get across just how perfect you are for the role, you also don’t want to bore potential employers.
 Keep it simple and save your best for the interview.

 Do your research – it always helps to demonstrate that you know about the company you’re applying for a job with, and while you’ll want to save most of that for the interview, it can’t harm to show that you have an active interest in the company when writing your covering letter.
 Explain why you’re interested in the role, and more specifically, what attracts you to that particular company.